 - Coordination with Emergency Personnel: Through the condition assessment and rehabilitation work, the City and SARP10 staff coordinate with fire and police departments' leadership to keep them abreast of on-going activities and work locations. - Coordination with Special Projects: The SARP10 Team has been working closely with City personnel to identify upcoming City special projects that may require coordination with future sewer improvements.
 The sewer lines associated with the projects are assessed in advance using CCTV inspection to identify areas in need of repair.
 The repairs are subsequently conducted to avoid disrupting future construction activities and to avoid patching associated paved areas. - Street Paving Projects: The SARP10 Team has been working closely with City and State personnel to identify upcoming street paving projects.
 The sewer lines associated with these streets are assessed in advance using CCTV inspection to identify areas in need of repair, and required repairs are subsequently made to avoid patching newly paved areas.
-During this reporting period a total of 58-point repairs and 34 manhole adjustments were completed ahead of paving. - Workforce Development: The City has implemented a workforce development program.
+During this reporting period a total of 34-point repairs and 9 manhole adjustments were completed ahead of paving.

+- Workforce Development: The City has implemented a workforce development program.
 The program is comprised of five-stages: assess, recruit, train, place, and retain.
-The assessment phase identifies the types of jobs that will be needed to complete the CDrelated work and that could be filled by local personnel.
+The assessment phase identifies the types of jobs that will be needed to complete the CD- related work and that could be filled by local personnel.
 Subsequently, potential candidates are identified and screened.
-These personnel are provided training as necessary to avail them for potential employment by contractors working on CD-related projects.

-• SARP10 Implements community outreach through its "Green Team" which goes door-todoor to distribute information for upcoming condition assessment work.
+These personnel are provided training as necessary to avail them for potential employment by contractors working on CD-related projects. - SARP10 implements community outreach through its "Green Team" which goes door-to-door to distribute information for upcoming condition assessment work.
 The Green Team has distributed roughly 100,000 informational bags since the implementation of them.
 The information distributed includes information about the FOG program along with grease caps to help educate the public.
-During the previous reporting periods, the Green Team distributed information for phase assessment work.

-As a result of this program and other initiatives, approximately 175 or more personnel have obtained full-time employment with SARP10 program companies or assessment and rehabilitation contractors working on the program for the City.

-Public Relations: After consulting with leaders of various neighborhood associations, the Program determined that distributing emails with relevant information along with conducting public meetings to the affected neighborhoods was a more efficient use of resources while remaining effective at disseminating the information.
-SARP10 has conducted public meetings if requested by the neighborhood associations.
+During the previous reporting periods, the Green Team distributed information for phase assessment work. - As a result of this program and other initiatives, approximately 175 or more personnel have obtained full-time employment with SARP10 program companies or assessment and rehabilitation contractors working on the program for the City. - Public Relations: After consulting with leaders of various neighborhood associations, the Program determined that distributing emails with relevant information along with conducting public meetings to the affected neighborhoods was a more efficient use of resources while remaining effective at disseminating the information.
 SARP10 continues to utilize a website to provide current information, tentative schedules for work, and assessment and rehabilitation contracts.